credativ/plutono/docs/sources/developers/plugins/sign-a-plugin.md

 ## Plugin manifest

-For Grafana to verify the digital signature of a plugin, the plugin must include a signed manifest file, _MANIFEST.txt_.
+For Plutono to verify the digital signature of a plugin, the plugin must include a signed manifest file, _MANIFEST.txt_.
 The signed manifest file contains two sections:

 - **Signed message -** The signed message contains plugin metadata and plugin files with their respective checksums (SHA256).
 - **Digital signature -**  The digital signature is created by encrypting the signed message using a private key.
-Grafana has a public key built-in that can be used to verify that the digital signature have been encrypted using expected private key.
+Plutono has a public key built-in that can be used to verify that the digital signature have been encrypted using expected private key.

 **Example manifest file:**